-Yesterday I was updating my notes for Spy Science and I realized that I've never done a post listing all of the mathematician biograpies in the "Mathematicians Are People, Too!
+Yesterday I was updating my notes for Spy Science and I realized that I've never done a post listing all of the mathematician biographies in the "Mathematicians Are People, Too!
 Stories from the Lives of Great Mathematicians" series by Luetta and Wilbert Reimer.
 So here goes!

 Mathematicians Are People, Too - vol. 1